Paid Holidays plus accrued vacation and sick leave

-Colleges, Housing and Educational Services (CHES) is a multi-funded organization within the Division of Student Affairs and Success (DSAS) at the University of California (UC) Santa Cruz.
+Colleges, Housing, and Educational Services (CHES) is a multi-funded organization within Division of Student Affairs and Success (DSAS) at the University of California (UC) Santa Cruz.
 CHES provides leadership in the areas of college student life and residential services, housing services, facilities, employee housing and capital planning, dining services, conference services, early education services, the Bay Tree Campus Store, and business and financial analysis for these areas.
-Through these units, educational and developmental programs and services are offered to all members of the campus community including students, faculty, staff, children and external constituents.
-CHES provides on-campus housing and dining services to nearly 9500 undergraduate and graduate students in ten residential colleges and six multi-college affiliated residential communities that support single students and students with families.
+CHES provides on-campus housing and dining services to approximately 9,500 undergraduate and graduate students in ten residential colleges and six multi-college affiliated residential communities which support single students and students with families.

 Benefits Level Eligibility: Full benefits